harishuss1/Climate-Lens/planning/Proposal.md

 ## Functionality
 - Users will be able to:
-  - Select a year and up to two countries to fitler the data, via three dropdown boxes or checkboxes.
+  - Select a year and up to two countries to filter the data, via three dropdown boxes or checkboxes.
 When a country is selected, the data for that country will appear on the line chart.
 Unselecting it will remove that country's data from the chart.
-  By selecting two countires, users can compare the data of the two countries simulataneously on the same line chart.
+  By selecting two countries, users can compare the data of the two countries simultaneously on the same line chart.
   - Select specific countries and years to filter data by using the dropdown or checkboxes list.
   - View temperature trends and emission sources using interactive charts.
   - Hover over charts to see specific data points.